aquaris-dev/aquaris-dev.github.io/_posts/2017-01-21-device-status.md

 Known Issues & Next Steps
 -------------------------

-### BQ Aquaris M5 (piccolo)
+### bq Aquaris M5 (piccolo)

 * This device will soon get official releases by LineageOS.
 * cm-13.0: This version builds fine and has no known issues.
 However it won’t get a new release with LineageOS.
 * cm-14.1: This version builds fine.
 There are currently some issues which are known and have already existed with CyanogenMod in version cm-14.1:
   * Data connectivity is broken after leaving a Wireless LAN.
 If you don’t get any mobile connection, a restart of the phone is currently needed.
+(UPDATE: fixed after April 10!)
   * AGPS is still broken.
   * The Camera is not fully functional.
 * We are working hard on getting these issues fixed.

-### BQ Aquaris E5 LTE (vegetalte)
+### bq Aquaris E5 LTE (vegetalte)

 * This device will soon get official releases by LineageOS.
 Again, no new cm-13.0 release will be published.
 * The device uses the same repositories for kernel and common modifications like the Aquaris M5.
 Therefore, it works just as good as piccolo does.

-### BQ Aquaris X5 (paella)
+### bq Aquaris X5 (paella)

 * This device will soon get official releases by LineageOS.
 * Currently, the device will still get cm-13.0 instead of cm-14.1.
 * We are soon going to use the same repositories for kernel and common modifications like the Aquaris M5 and the E5 LTE.
 From then on, the device will work just as good as piccolo and vegetalte do.
 * Although the CyanogenOS edition for the X5 is officially discontinued, we will continue to support this device with LineageOS.
 The device name in LineageOS will be "paella" for both editions of the Aquaris X5.
 Most likely, a wipe will be necessary before this device can be used again with LineageOS…
 * (Background notice: There used to be two projects for this device in the past.
 One was developed with the device codename "paella" which was based on the X5 CyanogenOS edition.
 Paella was officially supported also for CyanogenMod and is the codename which was better known for this device.
 However, work on this tree has stopped.
 Meanwhile another project used the codename "picmt".
-It was based on the stock ROM that is released by BQ and was not officially supported by the CyanogenMod project.)
+It was based on the stock ROM that is released by bq and was not officially supported by the CyanogenMod project.)

-### BQ Aquaris X5 Plus (gohan)
+### bq Aquaris X5 Plus (gohan)

 * This device will soon get official releases by LineageOS.
 * So far, the cm-13.0 branch builds fine.
 Many things work, the speaker (and probably more things) is currently broken with cm-13.0.